perfana/perfana-docs/docs/demo.md

 ```
 > When you use the `clean.sh` script, all of the data inside the containers will be lost!

-To start stop or remove containers individually use `docker-compose` and the service name as used in the `docker-compose.yml` file, e.g. when a newer version of the perfana image is available
+To start, stop or remove containers individually use `docker-compose` and the service name as used in the `docker-compose.yml` file, e.g. when a newer version of the perfana image is available

 ```
 docker-compose stop perfana && docker-compose rm -f perfana && docker-compose up -d perfana